afroisalreadyinu/cython-samples/readme.md

-Code repo for an upcoming blog post
+Code repo for the blog post [An Introduction to Cython, the Secret Python Extension with Superpowers](http://okigiveup.net/an-introduction-to-cython/)